 - Organization Validation – Business or organization sites which need to appear as trustworthy

 Digicert has mid-range pricing since it offers features for every certificate including a warranty, free re-issues and a logo you can add to your site to built visitor confidence.
-It also supports RSA 2048-bit, 128-bit and 256-bit encryption.
+It also supports RSA 2048-bit, 128-bit, and 256-bit encryption.
 While Digicert’s certificates are compatible with all major browsers and mobile devices, there may be some versions or devices that aren’t supported but are also not widely used.
-If you require a warranty rate that’s higher than the base amount that’s offered by some other Certificate Authorities and you also need a logo to place on your site for the type of certificate you need and it’s not supported elsewhere that’s within your price range, then it’s worth taking a closer look at Digicert.
+Digicert is ideal if you:

 Overall, you need to decide which kind of certificate fits your specific needs and which features you require.
 Then, you can choose a Certificate Authority that includes everything you need at a price that fits into your budget.